attainu/CMS/README.md

-# CMS
+# Perfect-Fitness
-Project done by Abhijeet and Souvik
+Project done by Himanshu Rathi and Nilesh Yadav